pablobarbera/voter-files/README.md

 ### :smile: Arkansas

-The voter registration file can be requested using the form [here](http://www.sos.arkansas.gov/elections/Documents/ARSOS_Data_Request_Form.pdf), which has to be mailed along with $5.
+The voter registration file can be requested using the form [here](https://www.sos.arkansas.gov/uploads/elections/Data%20Request%20Form.pdf), which has to be mailed along with $2.50 per file.

 ### California